Latest Earthquake in Seattle, United States Today

-Track real-time seismic activity in Seattle, United States with our latest earthquake updates.
-A total of 4 earthquakes have been recorded in this area.
-View today's and recent earthquakes with detailed information on magnitude, depth, and epicenter location.
-Use the filters to sort earthquakes by date and magnitude, explore events visually through the interactive earthquake map of Seattle, United States.
+Track the latest earthquakes in Seattle, United States with our real-time earthquake tracker.
+A total of 5 earthquakes have been recorded in this area in the last 30 days.
+View today's and latest earthquakes with detailed information on magnitude, depth, and epicenter location.
+Use the filters to sort earthquakes by date and magnitude, and explore events visually through the interactive earthquake map of Seattle, United States.

 Earthquake Map of Seattle, United States